Grades and Transcripts

 ||2.0 (the equivalent of a C)

-- How may I determine my GPA for my major?
+- How do I determine my GPA for my major?

 - Use the same point assignments as those used for your cumulative GPA (see question immediately above) but only assign points to courses that count toward the major.
 Divide this sum by the number of courses assigned points (number of courses counting toward your major).

-- How may I find out if my AP/IB scores have arrived?
+- How do I find out if my AP/IB scores have arrived?

 - When will my AP/IB credit be added to my academic record?

-- Once semester grades have been posted to Bearings, AP/IB credit will be posted within two weeks.
+- Once semester grades have been posted to Polaris, AP/IB credit will be posted within two weeks.
 AP/IB credit is posted manually and, therefore, is not posted immediately as distribution/division credits are.

 - Why don't my off-campus study and transfer credits appear under the departments in my academic record?

-- When courses were taken at other institutions, Bearings cannot determine under what departments those courses may count.
+- When courses were taken at other institutions, Polaris cannot determine under what departments those courses may count.
 Major/minor departments review a student’s entire academic record when determining if requirements have been met.

 - Does Bowdoin have a Dean's List?